MSc Health Data Analytics

 - continuous formative and summative assessment, and feedback.

 We understand the importance of assessment and feedback in your learning.
 We provide assessment in as many modules as possible so that you can gauge your understanding of the key concepts.

-Each module contains a summative assessment component (a more formal evaluation).
+Each module contains a summative assessment component.
 Some of these will be done via continuous in-course assessment, and some as end-of-module assessment.